This Is Me: A Former Escort Who Organized DC-Area Sex Parties | Washingtonian (DC)

 On what she told people…

-“A few of my friends knew about me seeing guys, maybe in the capacity of like, oh, you’re met married guys online and they’re like, taking care of you.
+“A few of my friends knew about me seeing guys, maybe in the capacity of like, oh, you’ve met married guys online and they’re like, taking care of you.
 I even kept it from my therapist for three years.
 My family—I don’t know if they’re under a rock.
 They just kind of never said anything to me.
 If my mom needed something or my dad needed to borrow money, they would come ask me and never say where are you working?
 It was kind of scary because I was like, wow, they’re actually not asking me where this money’s coming from and I’m getting like, thousands a month in cash that I’m not claiming.”

 “[I didn’t worry about my son finding out].
 He was young enough, and he always had a sitter.
 All the hours that I would see the guys would be before 6 PM, so it was like a regular job.
 I could start taking appointments at 10 and be done by 6, home cooking dinner, and no one would know.
 It was funny—my girlfriends [that knew] often joked with me, oh, you’re a ho and a housewife, because I would go out and take appointments for like, an hour, two hours, come home, and be like, I’m baking cookies.”